Food safety

 • Practice proper food hygiene.
 Food workers must maintain cleanliness through regular handwashing, wearing the proper uniforms, and reporting any sign of illness among co-workers.

-• Cook foods to current temperature recommendations and cooking times.
+• Cook foods to current correct temperature recommendations and cooking times.
 Always ensure that food handlers know the recommended internal temperature for cooking different kinds of foods.
 Use a cooking temperature chart as a reference.

 • Use a properly calibrated food thermometer to check the temperature of foods and the storage area.
 An accurate temperature reading is key to maintaining food safety.
 A slight temperature difference can allow the survival of pathogens in foods.